-David was elected to the Board in 2014.
+David has served on the Board since 2014.
 He is an Amateur Extra Class licensee, and is the Team Leader of MORA's Volunteer

-KDØBUO has been a member of MORA since reactivation in March 2008.
-He was elected Finance Officer at that time, and makes him our longest
+KDØBUO has been a member of MORA since the club reactivated in March 2008.
+He was elected Finance Officer at that time, which makes him our

 The MORA Silent Key Memorial

 The Mora Open Repeater Association honors our Silent Key Members

 Joan Fluegge - KDØBUT

 In November 2007, Joan Fluegge was so happy and excited about passing her

 Technician Class License exam, she immediately suggested starting a Ham Radio Club in the Mora area.
 By March 2008, her idea became a reality as the Mora Open Repeater Association

 reactivated.
 We honor Joan's memory by fondly recalling her warm and charming personality - and her enthusiasm for Amateur Radio.